-- [2] BOD5 and TSS effluent samples shall be collected concurrently with influent samples.
-BOD5 and TSS percent removal shall be reported for each calendar month in accordance with section IV.B of this Order. - [3] If pH is monitored continuously, the minimum and maximum values for each day shall be reported in self-monitoring reports. - [4] The Discharger may, at its option, analyze for cyanide as weak acid dissociable cyanide using protocols specified in 40 C.F.R.
-Part 136, or an equivalent method in the latest Standard Method edition. - The minimum monitoring frequency shall be once per quarter.
-If the fecal coliform effluent limitation is exceeded, the Discharger shall conduct 2/Week accelerated sampling for at least three consecutive months.
-If full compliance is demonstrated after the three month period, the Discharger may return to the 1/Quarter sampling frequency. - [6] U.S. EPA Method 1600 or an equivalent method, such as IDEXX Enterolert, is suggested to measure culturable enterococci. - [7] Acute toxicity tests shall be performed in accordance with MRP section V.A. - [8] Chronic toxicity tests shall be performed in accordance with MRP section V.B. - [9] Results may be reported as either Most Probable Number (MPN)/100 mL if the laboratory method used provides results in MPN/100 mL or Colony Forming Units (CFU)/100 mL if the laboratory method used provides results in CFU/100 mL.
-These units are approximately equivalent measures of bacteria concentration.
+- The Discharger may, at its option, analyze for cyanide as weak acid dissociable cyanide using protocols specified in 40 C.F.R.
+Part 136, or an equivalent method in the latest Standard Method edition. - U.S. EPA Method 1600 or an equivalent method is suggested to measure culturable enterococci. - [8] Acute toxicity tests shall be performed in accordance with MRP section V.A.
+Samples may be collected prior to disinfection. - [9] Chronic toxicity tests shall be performed in accordance with MRP section V.B.
+Samples may be collected prior to disinfection. - [10] The Discharger shall monitor for the pollutants listed in Attachment G, Table B. - Results may be reported as either Most Probable Number (MPN)/100 mL if the laboratory method used provides results in MPN/100 mL or Colony Forming Units (CFU)/100 mL if the laboratory method used provides results in CFU/100 mL.